 Here is a list of the high schools where we work.

-- MIE has more than tripled performance of female students receiving qualifying grades.
+- Mass Insight has more than tripled performance of female students receiving qualifying grades.

-- MIE has more than quadrupled performance of African American & Hispanics student qualifying grades.
+- Mass Insight has more than quadrupled performance of African American & Hispanics student qualifying grades.

 - The program has expanded rigorous, college-level AP courses in 75+ high schools across Massachusetts, resulting in more than 13,000 new enrollments in AP STEM classes, and more than 5,000 additional passing scores on AP MSE exams.